jawalsh/swinburne-library/README.md

 More details about the project and the data will be included in a forthcoming data paper.

+Explore the data in the `swinburne_library.xml` TEI/XML data file and the accompanying [data dictionary](data-dictionary.md).

 ## Contributors

 - [John A. Walsh](https://github.com/jawalsh/), Indiana University